 Additional information on Biblical giving overall and the specifics of how it is practiced in your church can be shared in shortened form in the bulletin, in longer formats on your website, and in the church newsletter.
 This will help grow your people in biblical giving practices and wise money management.
 Here are some suggested topics:

-- Provide church giving information, for example, if you use envelopes, how people can get them.
+- Provide church giving information.
+For example, if you use envelopes, let people know how to get them.
 For unchurched visitors this can seem very confusing.

 - Church budgeting process—how the church decides how much money is needed each year.

 - Designated fund giving rules—many churches have rules about what goes into the general fund and what qualifies as designated funds.
 If this isn’t clear to the congregation, it can cause confusion.
 This happened when a church I was working with published in their newsletter a lengthy plea for people to give more to the church because of a serious budget shortfall.
 In the same newsletter there was an article about a huge memorial donation given to the music department for organ repair.
 Needless to say, the church office got a number of very confused and a few angry inquires the following week.
 The church contacted me and asked if they should put out an article explaining the difference between the general fund (which was seriously low) and designated giving (which was the source of the memorial donation).
 My answer: “YES!
 Do it immediately and explain the difference in detail!”

 - Biblical teaching on the commands and benefits of generous giving.

 The key characteristics of church financial communication should be: